eth4n-dev/gather/README.md

 ## Installation

-1. Install Fabric Loader for Minecraft 1.21.11.
+1. Install Fabric Loader for Minecraft 1.21.11/26.1.
 2. Install Fabric API.
-3. Put `gather-1.3.1.jar` in your `mods` folder.
+3. Put `gather-version.jar` in your `mods` folder.
 4. Start Minecraft with the Fabric profile.

 ## License